In the field of insects, the research topics are developed for and with the industry working on it.

-Insects, for example, offer new possibilities for agriculture, as they can be used as a source of food, especially for aquacultures and poultry.
+Insects offer new opportunities for agriculture, for example, as they can serve as a source of feed, especially for aquaculture and poultry.

-Protein imports can thus be reduced and added value can increasingly take place on the farm using "Swiss raw materials".
+Protein imports can thus be reduced and added value can increasingly be created on the farm using "Swiss raw materials".

-A broad competence network can thus pursue the various, central questions of the insect topic and help the industry to further develop its technology.
+A broad competence network can thus pursue the various, central questions in the field of insects and help the industry to develop technologically.

 Topics for research projects are presented to the participants from the fields of business and research in meetings and jointly developed.

-The steering group prepares the topics for the meetings together with the feedback from the members.
+In the steering group, the topics for the meetings are developed and prepared together with the feedback from the members.

 - Margrit Abel, Bundesamt für Veterinärwesen, firstname.lastname@example.org